coloringchaos/form-fall-16/assignments/final-project.md

 # Objective
 Utilize the skills you have learned in this class to produce a physical object using digital fabrication tools and techniques.
 You may make anything you want for this project, but the scope of the project should be substantial.

-You may use any digital fabrication technique we have discussed in class (laser cutting, 3d printing, vinyl cutting...), and I highly encourage you to consider utilizing a variety of materials and/or combination of fabraication techniques to create a unique, creative form.
+You may use any digital fabrication technique we have discussed in class (laser cutting, 3d printing, vinyl cutting...), and I highly encourage you to consider utilizing a variety of materials and/or combination of fabrication techniques to create a unique, creative form.

 You may iterate on a previous project or assignment, or you can start from scratch with a fresh idea.
 Be creative!
 You may choose to work in groups on this assignment.